mesonbuild/meson/docs/markdown/CMake-module.md

 `AnyNewerVersion`, `SameMajorVersion`, `SameMinorVersion` or `ExactVersion`.
 It defaults to `AnyNewerVersion`.
 Depending on your cmake installation some kind of compatibility may not be available.
+* `arch_independent`: *new in 0.62.0*, if true the generated package file will skip architecture checks.
+Useful for header-only libraries.
 * `install_dir`: optional installation directory, it defaults to `$(libdir)/cmake/$(name)`